nicktwoquick/RaidTeamDecorator/README.md

 ## Configuration

-The addon uses Ace3's configuration system and stores settings in the `RaidTeamChatDB` saved variable.
+The addon uses Ace3's configuration system and stores settings in the `RaidTeamDecoratorDB` saved variable.

 ### Default Settings